xho95/xho95.github.io/_posts/2016-01-23-Initialization.md

 }
 let cheeseQuestion = SurveyQuestion(text: "Do you like cheese?") cheeseQuestion.ask()
-// "Do you like cheese?" 를 출력합니다. cheeseQuestion.response = "Yes, I do like cheese."
+// "Do you like cheese?" 를 인쇄합니다. cheeseQuestion.response = "Yes, I do like cheese."
 ```